yourcastro/tcsapis/README.md

-It’s working using the following proxy URL.
-Just to get the confirmation, are we going to implement proxy approach or API Gateway URL.
+It’s currently working using the following proxy URL.
+Could you please confirm whether we will proceed with the proxy approach or switch to using the API Gateway URL?